karthik1636/PROJECTS/FNO_Project/readme.md

 ---

+### A Note on Spectral Bias (Over-smoothing)

+A key finding, even in the complete data experiment, is the slight visual difference between the ground truth "Target" and the "FNO Output".
+While the model's loss is nearly zero, the output appears smoother.

+This is a well-known characteristic of Fourier Neural Operators called **spectral bias**.
+Here's what it means in the context of this project:

+* **The Model's Shortcut:** To achieve the lowest possible error, the powerful FNO model found the most efficient "shortcut" was to perfectly learn the large-scale (low-frequency) structures while aggressively filtering out the fine-grained, small-scale (high-frequency) details.

+* **Visual vs. Mathematical Accuracy:** This results in an output that is mathematically almost identical to the target (hence the `0.000003` loss) but visually smoother.

+* **Alignment with Research:** This is not a failure but an expected and insightful outcome.
+The reference paper also notes this behavior, observing that their models' power spectra decay faster than the ground truth at high wave numbers, which is a direct result of this over-smoothing effect.

+Crucially, the long-term autoregressive rollout proved that these minor high-frequency discrepancies were not significant enough to destabilize the simulation, validating the FNO as a robust surrogate model for the core physics.

+---

 ## 🧠 Conclusion

 This project successfully demonstrates that **Fourier Neural Operators** are a powerful and effective tool for building **stable surrogate models** of self-gravitating systems.